dpowon9/Classifiers/README.md

-# personal-projects
+# Classifiers
+This repository contains Machine learning algorithms code and dependencies for classifying and predicting faults in dynamic systems.
-Repository purely for my personal projects
+It is purely for personal research.